 Peaks acknowledge the funding is limited therefore will only submit applications and funding requests that go beyond their core activities in which they are funded.

 The purpose of this pilot project is to acknowledge that issues faced by peak bodies for their members often require an immediate response.
-This pilot offers a simplified, faster application process than other grants.

 - The Peak body identifies an issue it is looking to address with members, and applies via the application form.